TheClams/yarig/doc/package.md

 The interface, named rif_if, has two parameters automatically set by the RIF property:

  - W_ADDR: Number of bits of the address bus, set by the property addrWidth in the RIF.
- - W_DATA: Number of bits of the data bus, set by the property register.size in the RIF.
+ - W_DATA: Number of bits of the data bus, set by the property dataWidth in the RIF.

 The following fields are driven by the CPU: